Abyss of Eternal Longing

 Sometimes I think our own souls are an abyss of eternal longing that will swallow and crush us like a black hole if we do not learn by faith to set our longing upon God.

 This entry was posted on Saturday, November 19th, 2011 at 1:22 pm and is filed under The Struggle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 The Dark Glass is written by Anthony Velez